mustafadngl/Data-Modelling-with-Cassandra/README.md

 # Cassandra-Basic-Data-Modelling-Template
-This repository provides fresh start with data modelling from first project in udacity nanodegree program.
+This repository provides a basic data modelling logic and implementation on Cassandra NoSQL database menagement system.
 In `Project_Template.ipynb` folder every step explained in docstring.
 In order to process locally, all folders paths should be stated in same folder.
 Also data file should be unzipped.
 In order to avoid errors, image file contains all [images](https://github.com/mustafathemech/Cassandra-Basic-Data-Modelling-Template-via_udacity-/tree/main/images) which are explained in template.
 Project is a cassandra database based on project in order to apply ETL processes via a cluster.